 No, your Whitney Museum ticket includes access to all the exhibitions currently on view, as well as the museum’s permanent collection.

-Typically, you’ll need around 1-2 hours to explore an exhibition in depth, and an additional hour to explore the museum’s permanent collections.
+Typically, you’ll need around 1-2 hours to explore the exhibition, and an additional hour or two to explore the museum’s permanent collections.
 Be sure to plan accordingly so you can fully enjoy everything the museum has to offer.

-Yes, you can take photos in most areas of the museum.
+Yes, you can take photos inside the museum.
 However, flash photography, tripods, and professional equipment are not allowed.